Pursuing a future

 In February 2025, I had to opportunity to shadow Dr. Eckhert, a general surgeon.
 I was able to attend patient consultations, post-surgery evaluations, and input information.

 During the summer of 2025, I shadowing the primary care physician, Dr Lall.
 I had the opportunity to observe the patient-centered lifestyle approach to family medicine.
+I attended patient appointments in the office along with healthy lifestyle coaching at off site locations such as parks.

-I have been blessed to be able to attend Nichols School, the number one college prep school in Western New York, and be given the opportunity to study many challenging courses.
+I have been blessed to be able to attend Nichols School, one of the top college prep schools in Western New York, and be given the opportunity to study many challenging courses.
 I have had the opportunity to be involved in extra-curricular activities such as clubs, sports, trips, research, volunteering, and music.
 These activities helped me develop communication skills, new interests, good friends, and a sense of community.
 My experiences have taught me to collaborate and problem solve.
 Between rigorous academics, competitive sports, and music, I have become a well rounded person with a diverse set of friends.
 I can work with diverse groups of people and interests.
 I have also learned to balance academics, extra University at Buffalo college night classes, varsity sports, French horn lessons, volunteering, a part-time job, my home life, and a social life.
 I work hard and care about what I do.
 Through my volunteer work and service project, I have experienced how one's actions can impact the community in a positive way.
 My resume shows my dedication and my drive for the future with the promise of being a successful college student.